-We’ve found some top-rated options from brands including Squier, Epiphone and Yamaha.
-From riff-ready metal machines to versatile models that will handle whatever you throw at them, we’ve got something for everyone here.
+We’ve found some top-rated options from some of the biggest brands including Squier, Epiphone, Yamaha and Harley Benton.
+From hard-rock monsters to versatile models that will handle whatever you throw at them, in this guide there's something for everyone.

 So if you’re new to the instrument, and you want something a little more newcomer-friendly than the world’s very best bass guitars, then you’re in the right place here with our guide to this year’s top-rated beginner’s bass guitars.

-We've included some expert buying advice at the end of this guide - so click the 'buying advice' tab above if that's what you're after.
+We've included some expert buying advice at the end of this guide - so click the link if that's what you're after.
 If you'd rather get straight to the products, then keep scrolling.

 What is the best beginner bass guitar?